josegabrielsantos/Santos_SP_Final/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:3000`.
+The app runs on `http://localhost:3000`.

 ### 4. Initial data

-The site administrator account, organization seeding, and Elasticsearch index creation are handled by backend startup scripts.
-On first launch the backend will create the `kms_posts` and `kms_papers` indices automatically.
-Refer to `code/backend/scripts/` for any seed or migration utilities.
+The backend creates the `kms_posts` and `kms_papers` Elasticsearch indices on first launch.
+Any seed or migration scripts live under `code/backend/scripts/`.

 ## Project Architecture

-### High-Level
+### High-level

-The system is a separated frontend and backend deployed on DigitalOcean App Platform.
-The Next.js frontend is compiled to a production bundle and communicates with the Express backend over a REST API using Axios.
-Authentication uses JWT session cookies set as `httpOnly`, `Secure`, and `SameSite=None` to allow cross-origin requests from the authenticated frontend.
-A persistent Socket.io websocket channel runs alongside the REST API to deliver real-time notifications.
+The frontend and backend are deployed separately on DigitalOcean App Platform.
+The Next.js frontend talks to the Express backend over a REST API using Axios, with auth handled by JWT session cookies (httpOnly, Secure, SameSite=None).
+A Socket.io websocket runs alongside the REST API for real-time notifications.

-### Polyglot Persistence (MongoDB + Elasticsearch)
+### Two databases (MongoDB and Elasticsearch)

-The application uses two databases to balance transactional integrity with search performance:

-- **MongoDB** stores all transactional and relational data: users, organizations, posts, papers, notifications, organization-creation requests, user activities, featured posts, reports, moderation logs, and the AI-insight cache.
-Mongoose is the ODM.
+The app uses two databases instead of one.
+MongoDB handles everything transactional: users, organizations, posts, papers, notifications, moderation logs, and the AI-insight cache.
+Elasticsearch stores denormalized projections of posts (`kms_posts`) and papers (`kms_papers`) optimized for search.

-- **Elasticsearch** stores denormalized projections of posts (`kms_posts` index) and papers (`kms_papers` index), optimized for full-text search and aggregations.
-Elasticsearch provides field-level boosting, BM25 relevance scoring, `<mark>` result highlighting, fuzzy matching, and analytics aggregations — capabilities MongoDB's text index lacks.
+Elasticsearch is there because MongoDB's text index can't do field-level boosting, BM25 relevance scoring, result highlighting, fuzzy matching, or the aggregations the analytics charts depend on.

-Synchronization from MongoDB to Elasticsearch is handled by Mongoose `post('save')` and `post('findOneAndUpdate')` hooks defined directly on the Post and Paper schemas.
-The hooks fire after each write and project the document into the corresponding Elasticsearch index, keeping the two stores consistent without a separate sync service.
+Syncing MongoDB to Elasticsearch is handled by Mongoose `post('save')` and `post('findOneAndUpdate')` hooks on the Post and Paper schemas.
+Every write fires a hook that projects the document into the matching Elasticsearch index.
+No separate sync service.

-### File Storage
+### File storage

-PDFs and images are uploaded to DigitalOcean Spaces (S3-compatible object storage) and served through the Spaces CDN.
-MongoDB persists only the CDN URL on the relevant document, keeping document size small and offloading file delivery to the CDN.
+PDFs and images go straight to DigitalOcean Spaces (S3-compatible) and are served through the Spaces CDN.
+MongoDB only stores the CDN URL, which keeps document size small.

-### AI Integration
+### AI integration

-- **Metadata extraction.** A PDF uploaded through the Submit-a-Post dialog is sent to Gemini 2.5 Flash as base64 with a prompt instructing it to return structured paper metadata.
-The result prefills the create-paper form for user review before submission — a human-in-the-loop design consistent with Human-Centered AI principles.
+When a user uploads a paper, the PDF is sent to Gemini 2.5 Flash as base64 along with a prompt asking for structured metadata.
+The result prefills the create-paper form so the user can review and edit before saving (human-in-the-loop).

-- **Related insights.** When a post page is viewed, the backend requests a Gemini-generated summary, key themes, and research gaps related to the post's topics.
-Each insight is cached in MongoDB for 7 days to reduce Gemini API consumption.
+For related insights, the backend asks Gemini for a summary, key themes, and research gaps related to the post's topics.
+Each insight is cached in MongoDB for 7 days to keep Gemini usage down.

-### Authentication and Authorization
+### Auth

-Google OAuth handles sign-in; the backend verifies the Google ID token and issues a JWT session cookie.
-Authorization is role-based:
+Google OAuth handles sign-in.
+The backend verifies the Google ID token and issues a JWT session cookie.
+Roles are split into two levels:

-- **Site roles:** Registered User, Site Administrator
+- Site: Registered User, Site Administrator
-- **Organization roles:** Follower, Member, Admin, Owner
+- Organization: Follower, Member, Admin, Owner

-Permissions cascade — for example, Organization Admins inherit all Member capabilities plus the ability to approve/reject posts, manage members, and bulk-upload papers.
+Permissions cascade.
+For example, Org Admins can do everything Members can, plus approve or reject posts, manage members, and bulk-upload papers.

 ### Deployment

-Both the frontend and backend are deployed as separate components on DigitalOcean App Platform (`sgp1` region).
-MongoDB and Elasticsearch run as DigitalOcean managed services.
-Object storage and CDN are handled by DigitalOcean Spaces.
-Outbound integrations are Google (OAuth + Gemini) and CrossRef.
+Frontend and backend run as separate components on DigitalOcean App Platform (`sgp1` region).
+MongoDB and Elasticsearch are DigitalOcean managed services.
+PDFs and images live in Spaces with CDN delivery.
+The only external APIs are Google (OAuth + Gemini) and CrossRef.